 “We can also enrol anyone at any time.
 You don’t have to wait until a term starts or finishes.”

-Thanks Jason!
-So if you’re considering enrolling your primary schooler into swimming lessons, or you weren’t and Jason’s awesome insight has changed your mind, get in touch with the Aquabliss Frensham team.
-They have a robust swimming program for all ages and skills on offer, which means you’ll find the right place to start, continue or build on your child’s swimming journey.
+So if you’re considering enrolling your primary schooler into swimming lessons, or you weren’t and Jason’s awesome insight has changed your mind, get in touch with us today.
+We have a robust swimming program for all ages and skills on offer, which means you’ll find the right place to start, continue or build on your child’s swimming journey.